maikejulie/DNN4Cli/README.md

 ## Contact

-Do not hesitate to send us an email if you have any question !
+Do not hesitate to send us an email if you have any questions !

 *Maike Sonnewald*: maikes "at" princeton.edu